iliakan/mud-client/Readme.md

 I wrote this in the memory of old MUDs:

-- Solace MUD which I played so long ago.
+- Solace MUD which I played so long ago (still online at https://solace.rs/).
 - Dawn of Eternity (offline) where I learned English while creating Areas (nice ones, let me know if any other MUD wants them).

-It can be used as a replacement of telnet or as a base of AI or toying with scripts, cause JavaScript is nice for it.

 ## Usage